neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 Neuroanatomical pathways for aggression in mice.
 Yellow indicates regions for processing sensory inputs; orange indicates regions belonging to core aggression circuit (CAC); red indicates regions relevant for motor output; purple indicates regions for top-down control and lilac indicates regions where dopamine neurons reside.
 AOB, accessory olfactory bulb; MOB, main olfactory bulb; CoAp, posterior cortical amygdala nucleus; Hyp, hypothalamus; MPOA, medial preoptic area; Hip, hippocampus; Str, striatum.
 From [Neural mechanisms of aggression across species](https://doi.org/10.1038/s41593-020-00715-2), a by Julieta E. Lischinsky and Dayu Lin (2020).
 :::

+Serotonin is a molecule that acts both as a neurotransmitter and as a neurohormone.
+In the context of aggression, it is one of the hormones that modulates the motivation ("readiness") to be aggressive.
+One mechanism of action is a change in neuron membrane ion conductance (in neurons that have the 5HT1B or 5HT1A receptor specifically)[^dayu-review].

 :::{figure} /images/5HT-1B_receptor-signalling.png
 :width: 500